Maokai Build Guide by JunglerBuilds

 Similar to Warwick, relies more on his teams Crowd Control, but deals more damage.
-Also can solo objectives, so try to play around dragon as much as possible
+Also can solo objectives, so try to play around dragon as much as possible.
+BAN HIM.

 Really tough early game, but if your lanes play safe you will win against him, ward your jungle so he can't surprise you with his high early game damage.
 Just play safe and play for the late game, he's useless then.

 Has better ganks early and if he gets his team rolling late game you won't be able to do much without a team.

 Should be an easy job, just W him, shouldn't be that hard.
 He is an assassin so you should be just looking to use your Twisted advance on him.

 Shouldn't be that hard because he has relatively poor ganks early and you should outmatch him late game as he can only focus one person and you control everyone!
 Generally not the best jungler right now, gets outmatched by most.

 Hecarim shouldn't be much trouble, since he's not in the best spot right now.
 His jungle clear is okay, he's generally a mediocre pick.
 What's good about him is how fast he gets.
 His passive allows him to build movespeed and tanky while still having damage, so watch out for those scary initiations.

 Kayn is a new champion, he's quite interesing as in if you stomp on him early, you'll win.
 He won't be able to transform quickly and will be stuck in this weak human form for a while.
 Try not to fight him in the jungle if he invades, so he doesn't get his transformation more quickly.
 Also late game Red Kayn is really strong and will wreck your entire team, with his healing and %HP damage, he's quite the pick against a tanky team composition.